10up/headstartwp/docs/documentation/09-Deploying/gettining-ready.md

 - Check out ads.txt, HeadstartWP will also proxy it through WP.
 We recommend installing the [ads.txt](https://wordpress.org/plugins/ads-txt/) plugin.
 - Consider setting up application monitoring such as [DataDog](./data-dog.md), New-Relic or Sentry.

-## Hosting Options
+## Hosting

 You can deploy HeadstartWP to any hosting that supports Next.js.
-Check out our [Hosting Recommendations](./hosting.md) page.
+We've tested HeadstartWP on a few platforms.
+Check out our [Hosting](./hosting.md) page for some tips.